 Fast-forward to the present day — I still hit lifetime PRs (I hit a lifetime PR on my power clean at 330 pounds this past year at a bodyweight of 195).
 Again, I’m older now, and I have racked up some miles on my body.

 About six months ago, I decided to make some changes to my own training.
-The biggest game-changer was using Dr. John Rusin’s six-phase dynamic warm-up, which you can read about here, but the second biggest game-changer was using less variance in my own programming by repeating the same special exercises for three weeks at a time.
+The biggest game-changer was using Dr. John Rusin’s six-phase dynamic warm-up, but the second biggest game-changer was using less variance in my own programming by repeating the same special exercises for two weeks at a time.

 I’ve also played with using the same max effort variations with slight variations such as: